ndronos/c-nomorph/Adamson-2011/README.md

 and an obsolete language demands lots of work and is still slow.
 These two factors are a classic trade-off, and the other two quadrants are named after the traditional categorization:
+- slow but expressive languages are "script",
+- fast but wordy are "system".

 (Adamson, 2011)